How have councils changed the support available?

 The most common change that local authorities made from the former CTB system was to introduce a “minimum payment” which requires everyone to pay at least some council tax regardless of income.

 From April 2014, 245 schemes included a minimum payment, 16 more than in April 2013.
 From April 2015, this number increased to 250, from April 2016 it reached 259 and from April 2017 it has reached 264.

 A minimum payment can be administered in a range of ways.
 Most local authorities with a minimum payment require all residents to pay a proportion of their council tax, and they are only entitled to council tax support for the remaining share.
 For example, a resident must pay 20% of their council tax liability but can apply for Council Tax Support to help pay for the remaining 80%.

-The size of this minimum payment varies by area; in 50 councils it is 8.5% or less of council tax liability and 67 councils it is over 20%.
-(Grant funding was available to councils that did not withdraw support from claimants by more than 8.5% in the first year when 112 councils set their minimum payment at 8.5% or less.)
+The size of this minimum payment varies by area; in 50 councils it is less than 10% of council tax liability and 140 councils it is from 20% up to 29%.
+Whilst for 19 councils it is 30% or more.

 The graph below shows the number of councils by the level of minimum payment:

-- The number of councils with a minimum payment of between 8.5% and 20% has steadied at 65 in April 2016, one fewer than last year but up from 23 in April 2013.
+- The number of councils with a minimum payment of between 10% and 20% has fallen slightly to 60 in April 2017, four fewer than last year but up from 23 in April 2013.

-- 20% is the most common minimum payment, with 77 councils choosing this level in April 2016, one more than the previous year and up from 53 in April 2013.
+- 20% to 30% is the most common minimum payment, with 140 councils choosing this level in April 2017, six more than the previous year and up from 86 in April 2013.

-- The largest increase in April 2016 was among councils setting a minimum payment above 20%.
-Currently, 67 councils had a minimum payment over 20% in April 2015, up from 53 the previous year and 41 in April 2013.
+- The largest increase in April 2017 was among councils setting a minimum payment at 30% or above.
+Currently, 19 councils had a minimum payment of 30% or over, up from 11 the previous year and 8 in April 2013.